Publicação em blog

 But Black History Month isn’t simply about looking backward.
 It’s also about pushing forward, ensuring that we’re not merely celebrating Black people for what they have accomplished but what they can accomplish.

-One way we can do that is by focusing on improving how organizations invest in diversity, equity, inclusion and belonging (DEIB), empowering each and every person to feel comfortable bringing their whole selves to work.
-That investment benefits not only people but organizations too.
+Shifting our focus to the corporate landscape, the investment in diversity, equity, inclusion, and belonging (DEIB) emerges as a powerful force in cultivating an environment where individuals can bring their authentic selves to work.
+That investment benefits not only people but organizations, too.
 According to the Boston Consulting Group, increasing the diversity of leadership teams leads to improved financial performance and better innovation.

 And a research study by the global non-profit Catalyst found that organizations with an inclusive environment show a 51.9% increase in openness, creativity and innovation.
 Employees who feel seen, heard, respected and safe in the workplace are more likely to bring their whole selves to work, contribute more and stay longer.